 A water-cooled torch must be operated with a water-cooler or permanent damage will occur to the torch.
 Any operation without water can damage the torch.
 There is no safe amp limit for operation without water.
-If you have a water cooled torch and no cooler, you must order a cooler before you use the torch, or purchase a separate aircooled torch.
-If an air cooled torch is purchased, observe the amp limits of the torch.
-The largest air-cooled torch (26 series) maximum amperage at 60% duty cycle is 200A DC, and 175 AC.
-If Amperages are to be welded over that, you must purchase a water cooler.
-Torches operated without water, or sustained amperage over their rating and duty cycle, are not eligible for warranty replacement.
-Always match the torch to the job.
-Usually most users find that one torch is not enough and several torches may need to be purchased to suit different welding applications.
+If you decide to purchase a water cooled torch and no cooler, you must order a cooler before you use the torch, or use one of the air-cooled torches and observe the amp limits of the torch.
+The larger supplied air-cooled torch (26 series) maximum amperage at 60% duty cycle is 200A DC, and 175 AC.
+The smaller air-cooled torch (9 series) is rated for 60% duty cycle at 125A DC, and 90A AC.
+This is the largest class of air-cooled torches.
+If Amperages are to be welded over that, you must purchase a water cooled torch and cooler.
+Regardless, air cooled torches like the 9 and 26 series torches supplied will get hot in the hand before the duty cycle is reached.
+Usually most users find that one or even two torches are not enough and several torches may need to be purchased to suit different welding applications.
 Each torch size/class has different amp limitations.
-Know these limitations before using!